nicolasshu/www/_posts/2020-10-05-zotero_setup.md

 Now, let's configure ZotFile.
 By going to `Tools > ZotFile Preferences`, go to the `General Settings` tab, and doing the following:

 - Source Folder - This allows Zotero, given that you've highlighted an item in Zotero, to add an attachment to that item. [[source](https://forums.zotero.org/discussion/74208/zotfile-not-scanning-folder-for-new-files)].
 This can be anything of your interest.
 People usually use their Downloads folder.
 - Location of Files - This is where, ideally, if you installed a cloud syncing integration with your system, Zotero will place its files there.
 Here, if you choose to use a subfolder, depending by how you've set up the wildcards, it will place them in subfolders.
 For example, `/%w/%y` will separate by the Journal/Publisher  and Year.
+Note that the moving of the files will not work well if you have already opened the PDF file.
+You should be in the page of the article itself.

 ![](../assets/images/zotero_setup/zotfile_preferences.png)